My Story

 I have my M.F.A. in Poetry from California State University-Fresno.
 My most direct influences are Corrinne Clegg Hales, Kobayashi Issa, Philip Levine, James Galvin, Richard Hugo, and Jack Gilbert, among many others.

-As far as my vocation, I teach things that have nothing to do with poetry.
+For a living, I teach things that have nothing to do with poetry.

 Poetry From the Working Class